Austin • Round Rock • Pflugerville • Cedar Park • Leander

 How much does a home inspection cost in Austin?

-Pricing depends on size, age, and add-ons (pool/spa, septic, irrigation).
-The fastest way to get an exact quote is to schedule online or call.
+Pricing depends on the size, age, and add-ons for the property.
+The fastest way to get an exact quote is to schedule online or call with the address.

 How long does an Austin home inspection usually take?

-Most inspections take 2–4 hours depending on property size/condition.
-Larger or older homes can take longer.
+Most inspections take 2-4 hours depending on the size, age, and condition of the home.
+Larger or older properties can take longer.

 Do you inspect older homes and remodels in Austin?

-When should I schedule phase inspections for new construction near Austin?
+When should I schedule phase inspections for new construction?

 When should I book an 11-month builder warranty inspection?

-Most homeowners schedule around month 10 so there’s time to document issues and submit warranty claims before the deadline.
+Most homeowners schedule around month 10 so there is time to document issues and submit warranty requests before the first-year deadline.

-Do you offer pool, septic, or irrigation inspections around Austin?
+Can pool, septic, or irrigation inspections be added on?